HariSekhon/DevOps-Python-tools/gcp_cloud_function_sql_export/README.md

 - `requirements.txt` - the pip modules to bootstrap
 - `deploy.sh` - upload the code and deps

-Upload the function to GCF in the current GCP project:
+Upload the function to GCF in the current GCP project - this script will call `gcloud functions deploy` with the required switches:

 ```
 ./deploy.sh